sntrenter/Deep-Learning/PROJECT.md

       mydatax[i] = x
       mydatay[i] = y
    ```
-1. Plot your learning curves and include them in your report

-**What to submit?**
-a) A link to your Colab notebook (make sure that anyone with the link can view)
-b) A PDF report describing your findings

-## 3. Split and evaluate on test set
+## Phase III.
+Split and evaluate on test set
+1. Watch the lecture in [Module 4](https://github.com/badriadhikari/Deep-Learning/blob/main/LECTURES.md#4-introduction-to-keras-sections-32-and-33).
 1. Split your data into training, development, and test set
 1. Train your model using the training set, 'Earlystop' using the validation set, and evaluate on the test set
 1. Study the performance when the number of filters and layers are increased/changed
 1. Plot your learning curves and include them in your report

-**What to submit?**
-a) A link to your Colab notebook (make sure that anyone with the link can view)
-b) A PDF report describing your findings

-## 4. Effects of augmentation
+## Phase IV.
+Effects of augmentation
+1. Watch the lectures in [Module 5](https://github.com/badriadhikari/Deep-Learning/blob/main/LECTURES.md#5-preparing-images-for-deep-learning-sections-362-524-and-525).
 1. With the best model obtained from the previous step, apply various techniques of data augmentation (Image generators) and study the improvement in accuracy
 1. Plot your learning curves and include them in your report

-**What to submit?**
-a) A link to your Colab notebook (make sure that anyone with the link can view)
-b) A PDF report describing your findings

-## 5. Effects of regularization
+## Phase V. Effects of regularization
+1. Watch the lectures in [Module 8](https://github.com/badriadhikari/Deep-Learning/blob/main/LECTURES.md#8-model-evaluation-overfitting-underfitting--regularization-sections-42-44-and-45).
 1. With the best model obtained from the previous step, apply various techniques of regularization (Batchnormalization, Dropout, L2 regularization, etc.) and study the improvement in accuracy
 1. Plot your learning curves and include them in your report

-**What to submit?**
-a) A link to your Colab notebook (make sure that anyone with the link can view)
-b) A PDF report describing your findings

-## 6. Use pretrained models and recent architectures
+## Phase VI.
+Use pretrained models and recent architectures
+1. Watch the lecture in [Module 9](https://github.com/badriadhikari/Deep-Learning/blob/main/LECTURES.md#9-classic-cnn-architectures-sections-511-512-and-71).
 1. Use pretrained models such as VGG16 or ResNet50 and retrain using your dataset.
 1. Use recent architectures such as ResNet, DenseNet, or NASNet to train a model and study the improvement in accuracy
 1. Plot your learning curves and include them in your report

-**What to submit?**
-a) A link to your Colab notebook (make sure that anyone with the link can view)
-b) A PDF report describing your findings

-## 7. Report
-**What to submit?**
-1. A copy of your final report
+## Phase VII.
+Final report
 * Your report must not be very long; 10/12 pages at most.
 * All tables and figures must be numbered and captioned/labelled.
 * Don't fill an entire page with a picture or have pictures hanging outside of the page borders.
 * It is encouraged but not required to you host your project (and report) at Github.
-1. A link to your final Notebook

-## ~~8.
-Poster presentation (final exam)~~
-* Prepare a poster highlighting the problem, diagrams, your results, plots, etc.
-* Poster and final report will be evaluated based on all the criteria above.
-* Report and poster presentation grades will be average of (a) grades by the course instructor (b) peer grades, and (c) grades by external visitor/s from industry
-* See sample-reports folder and sample-posters folder for samples

-**What to submit?**
-a) A copy of your final report
-b) A link to your final Notebook

-**What to bring?**
-a) A printed copy of your final report
-b) A link to your final Notebook
-c) Your poster
-d) A laptop for demonstration (if needed)
+* Turn off the dark mode in Notebook before you copy images/plots (the lables and ticks are hard to see in dark mode).
+* Your report should include an abstract and a conclusion (each 250 words minimum).

 # Example Project
 The goal in this project is to develop a convolutional neural network model that can identify my mood looking at a picture of my face.
 Here are the steps involved: